 About

-The City of Jersey City’s Office of Cultural Affairs is a proponent and advocate for the arts in Jersey City, and serves to provide opportunities, resources, and education for artists of all disciplines.
+The City of Jersey City’s Office of Cultural Affairs supports and celebrates the diverse community and rich heritage of Jersey City.
+OCA is a proponent and advocate for the arts in Jersey City, providing opportunities, resources, and education for artists of all disciplines.

 The Office of Cultural Affairs coordinated and executed numerous art fairs, cultural festivals, flag raisings and performing arts events in 2023.
 Highlights of these events are captured in the attached Year In Review.